Margaret of Beverley: Siege of Jerusalem

 As an adult, Margaret returned to the Holy Land in the mid-1180s, perhaps coinciding with Thomas becoming a monk at a French monastery in Froidmont, Picardy.
 According to the later writings of Thomas, Margaret had taken the cross (i.e. took a crusading vow): "she took the cross, to follow Christ as a Christian".
 The motivations for Margaret to return to the Holy Land are not known.
 Since no crusade was being organized at the time, it is likely that she left England on her own, with a group of pilgrims, or with a smaller group of crusaders who sought to serve in the defense of the Kingdom of Jerusalem.
 It is also unclear if she expected to partake in military action.

 Margaret was present in Jerusalem when the city was besieged by Saladin in September 1187.
 Despite being a commoner, Margaret took an active role in the city's defense, fighting alongside the soldiers.
 It is unclear whether she was in the city specifically for this purpose or if she had been fulfilling her pilgrim's obligations at the time of the attack.
 According to Thomas, she said that "like fierce virago I tried to play the role of a man" and "a woman pretending to be a man ... terrified, but I pretended to not be afraid".
 Thomas also wrote that she improvised a helmet from a metal cooking pot, though some scholars, such as Susan Signe Morrison, accept the cooking pot story as true it is possible that it is an invented detail.
 Although the dire circumstances in Jerusalem at the time does not make it impossible that she fashioned a helmet from a cooking pot, it also reflects satirical and stereotypical medieval imagery of women warriors being strange.

 Thomas continued by writing that Margaret had brought water to the defenders on the city walls, during which she was hit by a stone fragment launched from one of the siege engines outside the city, which eventually left a scar.
-These details may also perhaps be later inventions since they reflect common medieval tropes of women's roles in war as auxiliaries, aiding the men.
-Warrior women were often portrayed in this way due to culturally being seen as good and virtuous and not being expected to fight; Christian authors typically did not record women fighting in the crusades as this would discredit the male crusaders.
+These details may also perhaps be later inventions, as they reflect common medieval tropes of women's roles in war as auxiliaries, aiding the men.
+Warrior women were often portrayed in this way due to culturally being seen as good and virtuous and not being expected to fight; Christian authors typically did not record women fighting in the crusades, as this would discredit the male crusaders.

 When the city fell to Saladin, he agreed on a ransom price for its inhabitants.
 Margaret was able to pay her ransom on her own accord and set off for the city of "Lachish" (perhaps Laodicea) where she and the party of refugees she accompanied believed they would be safe.